Controllability of discrete-time linear systems on solvable Lie groups: Preliminaries

 \section{Preliminaries}

-This section establishes the notations, basic concepts and necessary results for the development of this work.
-Besides, we present the definition of discrete-time linear control systems on Lie groups as some of their properties as well.
+This section establishes the notations, basic concepts and necessary results for the development of this study.
+In addition, we present the definition of discrete-time linear control systems on Lie groups based on their properties.